Booklets and newsletters

 Full colour printing is a very expensive way to produce booklets, particularly if you are making more than just a handful of copies.
 Printing on coloured paper and/or using spot colour printing are much cheaper ways to add colour to your booklets.
 Have a look at our artwork page for information about spot colour printing.
 A full list of paper colours available at the Resource Centre is available here.

-A sample checklist you can use to plan the production of your group’s community newsletter.
+A sample checklist you can use to plan the production of your group’s neighbourhood newsletter.

 Creating a newsletter can be a really useful way of keeping members of your group regularly updated on important local issues, upcoming events and on the work of your group.
 But it does involve a bit of forward planning and will take a bit of time.